WDI-SEA/interview-question-solutions/readme.md

 * What excites or interests you about coding?

+  Having the ablity to create new things.
+  You can do a lot of stuff.
+  The Eureka moment when you finally solve something There's lots of little puzzles and problem solving.
+  You can turn your ideas into life
+  It allows you to explore ideas
+  There's lots of things to play with (images, movies, sound, text, numbers!!)

 * What is a recent technical challenge you experienced and how did you solve it?